redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 #### Reroll Selected

 Rerolls the corruption values of the selected item in the Stash History or Stockpile.
-This allows to attempt to get better results from a corruption. _This operation is permanent on the StashKey and cannot be undone._
+This allows to attempt to get better results from a corruption.
+The result will be sent in the Stash History.

 ### Render Output